-In a city known for “sinful” activities, there are a surprising number of educational things to do.
+In a city known for “sinful” activities, there are a surprising number of museums and educational attractions to explore.

-Whether you’re hungry for knowledge yourself, or looking for things to do with kids in Vegas, we figured it would be helpful to create and maintain a breakdown of educational things to do in Las Vegas both on the Strip, and downtown.
+Whether you’re hungry for knowledge yourself, or looking for things to do with kids in Vegas, I figured it would be helpful to create and maintain a breakdown of museums in Las Vegas, both in tourist centers and just off the beaten path.

 A slight discount on Shark Reef tickets can usually be found here, at Vegas.com.